RimWorldMod/CodeSnippets/README.md

 - Debugging utilities
 - Harmony patches

 All newly added items must be tagged with the Rimworld version they were written for.
-E.g.: `Inject_Designator_(A17).cs`
+E.g.: `Inject Designator (A17).cs` Please include a description, and a few words on how to use the provided code.

-Please do not publish entire mods in this repository- snippets should be easy to browse and have a specific use case.
+If your snippet has any dependencies other than the stock game, please list them and their versions.

-If your snippet has any dependencies other than the stock game, please list them at the beginning of your file.
+It is recommended not to publish entire mods in this repository- snippets should be easy to browse and have a specific use case.

 If you have multiple files, please put them in a separate folder.